boris-kz/CogAlg/README.md

 Intelligence is a general cognitive ability, ultimately an ability to predict.
 That includes cognitive component of action: planning is technically a self-prediction.
 Any prediction is interactive projection of known patterns, hence primary cognitive process is pattern discovery.
 This perspective is well established, pattern recognition is a core of any IQ test.
 But there is no general and constructive definition of either pattern or recognition (quantified similarity).
 Below, I define similarity for the simplest inputs, then describe hierarchically recursive algorithm to search for patterns across incrementally complex inputs (lower-level patterns).

 For excellent popular introductions to cognition-as-prediction thesis see “On Intelligence” by Jeff Hawkins and “How to Create a Mind“ by Ray Kurzweil.
 But on a technical level, they and most current researchers implement pattern discovery via artificial neural networks, which operate in a very coarse statistical fashion.
 Less coarse (more selective) are Capsule Networks, recently introduced by Geoffrey Hinton et al. But they are largely ad hock and still work-in-progress.
-My approach is derived from theoretically defined measure of similarity, I outline it below and then compare to ANN, biological NN, CapsNet, and clustering.
+My approach is derived from theoretically defined measure of similarity, I outline it below and then compare to ANN, biological NN and CapsNet.
 Current code is explained in [WIKI](https://github.com/boris-kz/CogAlg/wiki).

 We need help with design and implementation of this algorithm, in Python or Julia.
 This is an open project, but I will pay for contributions, or monthly if there is a good track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).
 Contributions should be justified in terms of strictly incremental search for similarity, which forms hierarchical patterns.
 These terms are defined below, but better definitions would be even more valuable contribution.